 In the last part of the experiment, you will be given a problem to solve.
 How does the telephone company know what numbers you dial?
-Do those tones that you hear when you press the buttons on the telephone contain some kind of code?
-You can solve this problem and crack the code using the Microphone, the FFT analysis, and an inexpensive tone dialer.

 Use a Microphone to analyze the frequency components of a tuning fork and your voice.

-- Record overtones produced with a tuning fork.
+Record overtones produced with a tuning fork.

-- Examine how a touch-tone phone works.
+Examine how a touch-tone phone works.